oh-lang/oh-lang/WALKTHROUGH.md

 ### generic require

+TODO: should we make this an annotation instead?  `@Require: of is orderable`??
 `Require` is a special generic field that allows you to include a function, method, or variable only if it meets some compile-time constraints.
 It is effectively a keyword within a generic specification, so it can't be used